 This one-stop portal (https://www.nyjcecg.com/) is designed for NYJC students exclusively.
 In this portal, students can further explore their career options, local and overseas higher education options, find work attachment opportunities and link up with alumni who have done well.

-The college has an in-house ECG counsellor who gives individualised attention to students and guides them in affirming their career aspirations.
-She also conducts workshops for teachers and equips them with basic skills on ECG counselling and provides up-to-date information on job and higher education trends.
+The college has an in-house ECG counsellor, Mr Shaun Han, who gives individualised attention to students and guides them in affirming their career aspirations.
+He also conducts workshops for teachers and equips them with basic skills on ECG counselling and provides up-to-date information on job and higher education trends.

 Teachers are trained to conduct ECG lessons as well as carry out ECG conversations with students.
 They are kept informed about current higher education and job trends.
 During professional development sessions, teachers are also provided with resources in writing references and guided on how best to use them.